View products that support dmairfield.org

 Registration Number NC8730

 There is no record at the NASM of the airplane's ownership from July 1929 to February 1930, although it is pretty clear that it was flown by Ruth Elder in the 1929 Women's Cross Country Air Race (the so-called "Powder Puff Derby") from Santa Monica to Cleveland, OH.
-She placed 5th behind Louise Thaden, Gladys O'Donnell, Amelia Earhart and Blanche Noyes.
+She placed 5th behind Register pilots Louise Thaden, Gladys O'Donnell, Amelia Earhart and Blanche Noyes (not a Register pilot).
 Her final time was 28:15:14 (average speed 96.41 MPH).
 She won $350.

 Swallow NC8730, ca. 1929 or 1930

-Its second visit to Tucson was on 8/18 or 8/19/31 piloted by Clema Granger carrying her husband, Jim, as passenger.
+The second visit to Tucson by NC8730 was on August 18 or 19, 1931 piloted by Clema Granger carrying her husband, Jim, as passenger.
 They were on their way south from Clover Field, Santa Monica, CA to Douglas, AZ on the Mexico border.

 NC8730 accumulated 571:50 flight hours, and received two new engines during Ms. Elder’s custody.
-She sold the airplane on 3/15/33 to Pacific School of Aviation, Inc. Owners of Pacific were James E. Granger, President; Ruth Elder, VP and Edith B. Clark, Secretary-Treasurer).
-Below, NC8730 in an imaged dated 1933.
+She sold the airplane on March 15, 1933 to Pacific School of Aviation, Inc. Owners of Pacific were James E. Granger, President; Ruth Elder, VP and Edith B. Clark, Secretary-Treasurer).
+Below, NC8730 in an image dated 1933.
 Note, compared to the image above, the additions of wheel pants and engine cowling, as well as the different paint scheme.

 Swallow NC8730, ca. 1933